Y-Innovate/LWZMAKE/README.md

 To assign a variable a value, `LWZMAKE` knows of 3 different assignment operators:

 - **`:=`** for direct assignment, any variables used in the value part of the assignment are immediately resolved, or if the assignment is in a recipe they are resolved when the recipe is executed
 - **`=`** for unresolved assignment, any variables used in the value part of the assignment are left unresolved.
-Only when these variables are used in another assignment, or in a rule of recipe do they get resolved.
+Only when these variables are used in another assignment, or in a rule or recipe do they get resolved.
 - **`?=`** for conditional assignment, which only assigns a variable a value if the variable does not exist yet.
 If the variable was already assigned a value before, the conditional assignment statement is skipped.
 If the variable is indeed new, then the conditional assignment behaves like direct assignment.

 When a variable is resolved, `LWZMAKE` does so recursively, meaning that if the resolved value contains another variable, that gets resolved too, and `LWZMAKE` will keep going until no other variables are found.